Activities For Dementia Patients: How To Do Them And How They Help

 • Talk about their favorite teachers

-Outdoor activities typically have several advantages, including the stress relief and physical benefits that often come with being in nature.
-Here are a few outdoor activities for dementia patients you can do together.
+Outdoor activities may have several advantages, including the stress relief and physical benefits that often come with being in nature.
+Below are a few outdoor activities for dementia patients:

 • Take a walk